StackTips

 Implementing Singleton Design Pattern in Java

 Singleton design pattern belongs to the creational family of patterns that governs the object instantiation process.
+It ensures at most one instance of a class is ever created throughout the lifecycle of your application.

 • Project Configuration: Project configurations are read and loaded into memory once and used multiple times throughout the application lifecycle.
-Singleton is the best choice to implement that.

 • Application Log: The Logger object will be used globally everywhere in your application.
 It must be initialized once and used everywhere.

-• Analytics and Reporting: If you are using some kind of data Analytics or tracking service, then you must design them to be singleton so that they are initialized once and used everywhere.
+• Analytics and Reporting: If you are using some kind of data Analytics or tracking service, then, you must design them to be singleton so that they are initialized once and used everywhere.

 Implementing the Singleton Class

-1. Create a public static getInstance() method.
+• Create a public static getInstance() method.
 A member declared as static can be accessed without creating an object using the new operator.
 This method returns the instance of the singleton class.

-1. Lazy initialization is preferable to create an object on first use.
+• Lazy initialization is preferable to create an object on first use.

 Singleton with Lazy Initialization

-Example: Creating a singleton class using lazy initialization
+Here's how we can create a singleton class using lazy initialization

 class Singleton {